typhoonakkus/PW_UI/README.md

-# 🧪 Paribu UI Test Automation - Playwright + Cucumber
+# 🧪 UI Test Automation - Playwright + Cucumber

 This project is a test automation framework developed as part of a case study for a Senior QA Engineer position.
 It includes both UI and API test scenarios and follows industry best practices such as BDD, Page Object Model, and multi-browser support.